-What makes a good speaker good and an outstanding speaker so effective and engaging?
+What makes an outstanding speaker so effective and engaging?

-any changes to the required course prep or schedule will be announced in class and/or via email
+\any changes to the required course prep or schedule will be announced in class and/or via email

-Module 1: What makes an idea stick?
+Module 1: What makes an idea compelling, and what allows an audience to grasp it quickly and effortlessly?